Archive

 Review:

-If you found this review helpful, please consider tipping me on ko-fi, checking out my digital items available in my ko-fi shop, buying one of my publications, or using one of my referral/coupon codes.
-Thank you for your support!
+If you found this review helpful, you might also enjoy my podcast, where I explore big ideas in books, storytelling, and craft.
+You can also support my work by tipping me on ko-fi, browsing my digital items available in my ko-fi shop, buying one of my publications, using one of my referral/coupon codes, or signing up for my free microfiction monthly newsletter.
+Thank you for supporting independent creators!

-Length: 296 pages – average but on the shorter side
+Length: 288 pages – average but on the shorter side

 Source: Library